sevenian3/ChromaStarPy/README.txt

     Echoes the OS it has detected and echoes the absolute path of the run directory it has detected (value of its absPath variable) in which it expects to find the InputData/ and Outputs/ directories (see "Installation and initial set-up").
-    Echoes which plot the user has selected (see "Setting up a modelling run" and "Outputs").
+    Echoes which plot the user has selected (see "Setting up a modeling run" and "Outputs").
     Confirms that it has parsed the input file by echoing back the names and values of all input parameters.
     Indicates whether it is running the routines suitable for "Hot stars" or "Cool stars" (the "mode"), and the estimated spectral type based on the stellar data in Appendix G of An Introduction to Modern